worldmind/notes/resume/README.md

 ## My software development principles

-Disclaimer: it is about application-level development, where maintainability is usually more important than performance, in system level-development other priorities and other rules.
+Disclaimer: it is about application-level development, where maintainability is usually more important than performance, in system-level development other priorities and other rules.

 ### Do not write a code if you can